influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

 {{% /note %}}

 ## Create authorizations
-InfluxDB 2.0 requires authorization.
-If you do not have authorization enabled in 1.x, you will need to enable some kind of authorization either username and password, or [token](https://docs.influxdata.com/influxdb/cloud/reference/glossary/#token)-based authorization.
+If you do **not** have authorization enabled in 1.x, do one of the following:

-Token-based authorization is the standard method in InfluxDB 2.0.
-We recommend using this method if possible.

-However, the [v1 compatibility API]() provides a wrapper for using username and password so that users can continue to use 1.x clients and libraries
-(that expect basic auth) with InfluxDB 2.0

-InfluxDB OSS 2.0 provides a 1.x compatible authentication API that lets you authenticate with a username and password like InfluxDB 1.x We call such authorizations _v1 compatibility authorizations_.
+- (Recommended) Enable authorization with a [token](https://docs.influxdata.com/influxdb/cloud/reference/glossary/#token).
-(Compatibility authorizations are _separate from_ the credentials used to log into the InfluxDB user interface.)
+- To authenticate using an InfluxDB 1.x username and password, enable _v1 compatibility authorizations_ using the [v1 compatibility API](...).
+Note, v1 compatibility authorizations_ are _separate from_ the credentials used to log into the InfluxDB user interface.)

 ### The `influx v1` command